Hybrid compact stars with finite strange quark mass and dark energy: implications for astrophysical observations: Solution of the Einstein field equation

 \subsection{Bounds on model parameters}

-For our proposed model to be realistic and physically viable, the following bounds are imposed on various model parameters: \begin{itemize} \item The central total energy density is $\rho^{total}_c=3a$.
-This implies that $'a'$ should be positive in nature. \item In the interior of a compact star in the presence of non-zero $m_s$ coupled with dark energy, the radial and tangential components of the sound velocity should satisfy the necessary causality conditions, which indicates that the square of the radial ($v_{r}^2$) and tangential velocity ($v_{t}^2$) of sound must lie in the range $0\leq v_{r}^2 \leq 1$, $0\leq v_{t}^2 \leq 1$ or equivalently $0\leq(\frac{dp_r^{total}}{d\rho^{total}})\leq 1$ and $0\leq(\frac{dp_t^{total}}{d\rho^{total}})\leq 1$.
-Now the expression for $v_r^2$ is,
+For our proposed model to be realistic and physically viable, the following bounds are imposed on various model parameters: \begin{itemize} \item The total energy density at the centre of the star is $\rho^{total}_c=3a$.
+This implies that constant $a$ should be positive in nature. \item In the interior of a compact star with non-zero $m_s$ coupled with dark energy, the radial ($v_r$) and tangential ($v_t$) components of the sound velocity must satisfy the causality condition.
+The condition represents that the square of the radial ($v_{r}^2$) and tangential velocity ($v_{t}^2$) of sound must lie within the range $0\leq v_{r}^2 \leq 1$, $0\leq v_{t}^2 \leq 1$ or equivalently $0\leq(\frac{dp_r^{total}}{d\rho^{total}})\leq 1$ and $0\leq(\frac{dp_t^{total}}{d\rho^{total}})\leq 1$.
+Now from Eqs.~(\ref{31}) and (\ref{33}), we get the expression for $v_r^2$ is as given below:

-Therefore, the above criterion restricts the parameter $\beta$ to $-1<\beta\leq-\frac{1}{3\omega}$ or equivalently, $0<\beta\leq-\frac{1}{3\omega}$, since $\beta$ is always positive. \item The radial quark pressure must vanish at the stellar surface, i.e., $p_r^Q(r=R)=0$ \cite{mafa}. \item To find the unknowns $a$ and $c$, the interior solution should be matched at the stellar boundary with the exterior Schwarzschild solution given below:
+To satisfy the causality condition, the above expression puts a restriction on the parameter $\beta$ which is given as $-1<\beta\leq-\frac{1}{3\omega}$.
+However, negative value of $\beta$ is not physically allowed in view of (\ref{26}).
+Therefore for a physically viable model of a star with dark energy profile, the value of $\beta$ should lie within the range $0<\beta\leq-\frac{1}{3\omega}$. \item At the stellar surface the total radial pressure should vanish, i.e., $p_r^{total}(r=R)=0$ \cite{mafa}. \item To find the unknowns $a$ and $c$, the solutions of interior and exterior regions should be matched at the stellar surface ($r=R$).
+Now, the exterior Schwarzschild solution is given below: